wc-jennylin/afterHour/README.md

 Learned so much about conversation design whose convention also hasn't been established yet.
 Would love to have the opportunities to continue working on this. -- Jenny

 # Privacy
-We value users privacy and store no data that has any identifing information.
-We may utilize some text conversations to enhance and provide a more enjoiable game experience.
+We value users' privacy and store no data that has any identifing information.
+We may utilize some text conversations anonymously to enhance and provide a more enjoyable and inclusive Oculus Quest 2 game experience.
 Additionally we utilize Wit.ai and abide by their standards of practice. https://wit.ai/privacy/ccpa/

 # APK Link